nmarus/node-ews/README.md

 ##### Known Issues / Limits / TODOs:
 - Depends on a modified fork of the soap-ntlm fork of node-soap.
 This is located in this repository.
-- Downloads to temporary location the wsdl and xsd files on each call of ews.run()
 - Returned json requires a lot of parsing.
 Probably can be optimized to remove common parent elements to the EWS responses or dynamically filter based on query.
 - Outside of the example below, nothing has been tested (aka "production ready!")